 - there are grounds for the company to enter liquidation or administration;

-- a company was “insolvent” for the purpose of antecedent transaction claims subsequently brought by an insolvency officeholder; and
+- company was “insolvent” for the purpose of antecedent transaction claims subsequently brought by an insolvency officeholder; and

 - there has been an event of default under the company’s finance documents.

 Liquidation: This is a dissolution procedure involving the termination of the company (and, ultimately, its removal from the register).
 It involves the appointment of liquidators who collect and sell the company’s assets and distribute the proceeds to creditors (and members, in the unlikely event of a surplus); directors lose control.
+The liquidator does not have any ability to trade the business.

-Company voluntary arrangement: This insolvency procedure permits a company to make a binding compromise with its creditors.
+Company voluntary arrangement (CVA): This insolvency procedure permits a company to make a binding compromise with its creditors.
 A CVA cannot compromise secured creditors without their consent.
 A CVA is implemented out of court unless it is challenged.
-A CVA requires the consent of at least 75% in value of unsecured creditors; the CVA will not be approved if more than half of the total value of unconnected creditors vote against the CVA.
+A CVA requires the consent of at least 75% in value of unsecured creditors; further the CVA will not be approved if more than half of the total value of unconnected creditors vote against the CVA.
 In recent years, CVAs have been used extensively to compromise companies’ leasehold obligations to landlords, especially in the retail and casual dining sector.

 What form of stay or moratorium applies in insolvency proceedings against the continuation of legal proceedings or the enforcement of creditors’ claims?
 Does that stay or moratorium have extraterritorial effect?
 In what circumstances may creditors benefit from any exceptions to such stay or moratorium?